Cytogenetics and FISH

 “Increasingly, more cancer treatments are becoming available that are based on the genetic alterations or defects that are believed to cause that cancer to grow.
 To pinpoint ‘targeted therapies’ that interfere with tumor growth and progression, the associated molecular target must first be identified in the patient’s tumor sample.”

-This is where the NCL will come into play.
 For example, the examination for the presence of too many copies of a gene called ERBB2 (HER2) by FISH in the tumor cells of a patient with breast cancer is critical to selecting the appropriate medicine (HER2 targeted therapy) for that patient.
 “Molecular characterization of many different cancer types by FISH also provides vital diagnostic information that is carefully integrated with traditional pathology for the most precise classification and guidance of treatment recommendations,” Dr. Bridge said.